 COMPOSITION AND MATERIALS

 This was my fourth oil painting and first original composition.
 Using pencil and paper, I roughed out this simple sketch.
 I decided to use a canvas size of 12x16.
-Prior to this painting I would select colors from a large pallet of oil paints that I have in my studio, and I did little mixing of colors on my own.
+Before this painting I would select colors from a large pallet of oil paints that I have in my studio, and I did a little mixing of colors on my own.
 However, this painting was the first time I used a limited color pallet.

 - Support: Pre-Stretched & Mounted Medium Textured Cotton Canvas (Acrylic Primed)

 Winsor & Newton 'WINTON' Student Grade Oil Paints

 (Ultramarine Blue, Viridian, Cadmium Yellow Deep, Titanium White, Raw Umber, Cadmium Red, and Lemon Yellow)